enterspeedhq/enterspeed-docs/docs/reference/js/jsdoc.md

 ## Lookups and custom functions

 The generic version of the schema type only describes the source entity passed into the schema.
-But if you do lookups in your schema, you can also use JSDoc to describe the source enties you get back from a lookup.
+But if you do lookups in your schema, you can also use JSDoc to describe the source entities you fetch with lookup.

 ```js title="Lookup call with defined return type"
 const products = /** @type {Enterspeed.ISourceEntity<Product>[]} */